 Riverzedge staff share a vision with the board, volunteer corps, and youth for success, innovative capacity, a commitment to materials and resource conservation, and boundless energy to provide hope and contribution to others.

-Karen Barbosa is a self-described “teacher-nerd”; she’s been in education for over a decade and can’t get enough.
-Her learning journey has taken her from Colorado, to Vermont, to Boston, Massachusetts, and now Rhode Island.
+A self described “teacher-nerd”, Karen has dedicated her career to deepening her understanding of the “art of learning”.
+Receiving her MEd from Vermont College in 2006, with a focus on social justice and adolescent racial identity development, her learning journey has taken her from Colorado, to Vermont, to Boston, Massachusetts, before settling in Rhode Island.
 She is a passionate supporter of experiential education and is excited to see Woonsocket serving as a model for innovative hands-on learning programming in the state and nation.

 Since graduating from the Rhode Island School of Design, Irene has had the opportunity to collaborate with a number of cool people and organizations from all over the world.
 At Riverzedge, she works with participants to find new and creative ways to share stories through video and photography.
 Irene is passionate about exploring media, and investigating how media can be used for social change.
 In her free time, Irene enjoys listening to live music for inspiration for her visual work, playing with how to translate sound into something physical.

 Michelle studied Dance and Psychology at Dean College in Franklin, MA where she received her BA in 2017.
 During her undergrad, she completed her internship at The Dance Studio of Orange, MA, serving as their Co-Creative Director.
 In the summer of 2016, she made the move from Massachusetts to Rhode Island, and is now excited to join the Riverzedge Arts family as ELO Program Assistant/VISTA Volunteer.
 Michelle considers herself a lifelong learner, and in her free-time enjoys all types of creative activities.”

 Lenny Vazquez, ELO AmeriCorps VISTA